 The Board of Directors is of the view that in the event, that the shareholder will not approve the winding-up, the Company will continue as at present with minimal operations administered directly by the Board.
+To date, no decision has been agreed by the Board and the shareholders as the annual general meeting last year was not materialize as there was no quorum.

 These financial statements do not reflect adjustments that would be necessary if the going concern assumption is not appropriate.
 If the going concern assumption is not appropriate for these financial statements, then adjustments would be required to the carrying values of assets and liabilities and reported expenses and the balance sheet classification used.